 As mentioned earlier, the best practice for analyzing Pipedrive data in Metabase is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Pipedrive to Redshift, Pipedrive to BigQuery, Pipedrive to Azure SQL Data Warehouse, Pipedrive to PostgreSQL, Pipedrive to Panoply, and Pipedrive to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Pipedrive to Metabase automatically.
-With just a few clicks, Stitch starts extracting your Pipedrive data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Metabase.
+Products like Stitch were built to move data automatically, making it easy to integrate Pipedrive with Metabase.
+With just a few clicks, Stitch starts extracting your Pipedrive data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Metabase.